 Each semester, the Practicum Instructor shall complete the Evaluation of the Student Form which will be provided by the student.
-The practicum instructor and the student should complete the student evaluation by no later than the last day of classes at the end of each semester.
+The practicum instructor/task supervisor and the student should complete the student evaluation by no later than the last day of classes at the end of each semester.
 It is also highly recommended to review the student's progress using the same evaluation tool mid semester since it will provide meaningful feedback to each student.
-Practicum evaluations will be placed in the student's practicum file.